*If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more

 A perfect all-purpose, versatile stage and recording microphone or backup.

-The ES-57 Professional Microphones were designed to sound just like the standard in the industry, the Shure SM57.
+The PGA57-LC dynamic instrument microphones aim to provide the high quality sound Shure microphones are known for at a lower price point than the standard in the industry, the Shure SM57.
 Does not require phantom power or a battery.

 This microphone is perfect for instruments including drums, percussion, vocals, and more.
-If you like the Shure SM-57, you will LOVE these GLS Audio ES-57 mics.
+If you like the Shure SM-57, but want something at a lower price point, you won’t go wrong with getting the Shure PGA57-LC mic.

 Does not require phantom power or a battery.